jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+30 Sep 2023  <a name="30-Sep-2023"></a>

+- *The Milagro Beanfield War*, John Nichols (1974), Afterword by the author (1993) (no link)

+  "I don't know if *Milagro* is a good book, or just one with a lot of upbeat energy that has captured a certain fancy.  ..."

 14 Mar 2023,  <a name="14-Mar-2023"></a>
 25 May 2023,  <a name="25-May-2023"></a>
 27 May 2023,  <a name="27-May-2023"></a>